kolee1902/EduLiving_WebApp/README.md

 The application serves two primary purposes:
-1. **Data Analysis** - Analyzing and comparing the high school and real estate data to derive insights.
+**1. Data Analysis** - Analyzing and comparing the high school and real estate data to derive insights.

-Here is a screenshot of the product interface of Tab 1:
+Here is a screenshot of the product interface of Data Analysis Tab:

 <img src="/tab-1.png" width="700"/>

-2. **Recommendation Chatbot** - Providing users with real estate recommendations near the high school of their choice based on their budget.
+**2. Recommendation Chatbot** - Providing users with real estate recommendations near the high school of their choice based on their budget.

-Here is a screenshot of the product interface of Tab 2:
+Here is a screenshot of the product interface of Recommendation Chatbot Tab:

 <img src="/tab-2.png" width="700"/>